 The forest is open every day from 8.00 am until sunset for pedestrian and cycling access.

-When parking, don't block the gates as lorries, emergency vehicles and other authorised vehicles require access to this entrance at all times.
+When parking, don't block the forest gates as lorries, emergency vehicles and other authorised vehicles require access to this entrance at all times.

 How to get there

 From Coleraine, take the A2 through Articlave.
 Downhill Forest is on the left after approximately one and a half miles.

 From Limavady, take the A2 towards Castlerock, Downhill Forest is on the right approximately three and a half miles after Benone.